dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-mesh/mesh-2-structures.md

 ## Determine your git strategy

-A multi-project architecture can exist in a single repo (monorepo) or as multiple projects in their own repositories (multi-repo).
+A multi-project architecture can exist in a single repo (monorepo) or as multiple projects, each in their own repositories (multi-repo).

 - If you're a **smaller team** looking primarily to speed up and simplify development, a **monorepo** is likely the right choice, but can become unwieldy as the number of projects, models and contributors grow.
 - If you’re a **larger team with multiple groups**, and need to decouple projects for security and enablement of different development styles and rhythms, a **multi-repo setup** is your best bet.